 - Moving straps – four will suffice, but it never hurts to have a few more;

 - Dolly – fit for the entire length of the piano;

 - Ramp – overcoming the stairs with piano in hands is quite the challenge;

 - Piano board – for grand pianos, but an excellent choice for smaller ones, too;

-- Caster cups – always a good choice, but especially if you have those beautiful and expensive hardwood floors.
+- Caster cups – are always a good choice, but especially if you have those beautiful and expensive hardwood floors.